 Rear-end car crashes are the most common types of collisions.
 Even when you are hit at a “low” speed, you can still sustain serious injuries.
 One of the more common types of injuries involves the sacroiliac joint, and it can lead to chronic back pain.
-Because doctors tend to misdiagnose these injuries, a car crash victim may suffer needlessly for a long time.
+Because doctors tend to misdiagnose these injuries, a car accident victim may suffer needlessly for a long time.

 The sacroiliac joint is right above your tailbone, and right below the lumbar spine.
 It is the joint that connects your sacrum (a bone at the end of the spine) to your pelvis.
 As Spine Health explains, the sacroiliac joint is largely immobile, and works as a shock absorber, which “transmits all the forces of the upper body to the pelvis (hips) and legs.”